aws/chalice/README.rst

 Tutorial: Additional Routing
 ============================

-So for, our examples have only allowed GET requests.
+So far, our examples have only allowed GET requests.
 It's actually possible to support additional HTTP methods.
 Here's an example of a view function that supports PUT: